SimonBiggs/scriptedforms/portable-windows-bundle/README.md

-# Creating an exe-bundle of ScriptedForms
+# Creating a portable bundle of ScriptedForms for Windows

 ## Overview

-To creat an exe bundle of ScriptedForms and have it be able to run a wide range of forms all of Python needs to be included as well as any potential packages that might be imported by the forms themselves.
+To create a portable bundle of ScriptedForms and have it be able to run a wide range of forms all of Python needs to be included as well as any potential packages that might be imported by the forms themselves.
 Here is a set of instructions that creates a portable bundle of ScriptedForms that includes pandas, numpy and